MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 The architecture uses the following three subscriptions:

-   - Azure Hub Subscription where the Hub vnet exists for the primary and secondary regions.
+   - Azure Hub subscription where the Hub vnet exists for the primary and secondary regions.

-   - Azure SAP Production Subscription where the production systems and disaster recovery systems are configured.
+   - Azure SAP production subscription where the production systems and disaster recovery systems are configured.

-   - Azure SAP Non-Prod Subscription  with a non-production system that includes sandbox, development, quality assurance, or pre-production systems.
+   - Azure SAP non-production subscription with a non-production system that includes sandbox, development, quality assurance, or pre-production systems.
 This configuration is optional and you can use a subscription for each workload zone.

 **Networking:**